geoffreybennett/alsa-scarlett-gui/docs/INSTALL.md

 #### FCP Driver

-Firmware updates for the big Scarlett 4th Gen interfaces are currently only possible through the CLI `fcp-tool` utility available in the [fcp-support](https://github.com/geoffreybennett/fcp-support) repo.
+Firmware updates for the big Scarlett 4th Gen interfaces can be done through `alsa-scarlett-gui` (which will prompt you automatically when an update is available) or the CLI `fcp-tool` utility from the [fcp-support](https://github.com/geoffreybennett/fcp-support) repo.
 Updating the firmware is mandatory for these interfaces.